mofaizal/solace-on-azure-kubernetes-service/README.md

 ## Deployment Process

-Create an Azure Kubernetes Service (AKS) Cluster: You can Terraform script to create an AKS cluster.
+Create an Azure Kubernetes Service (AKS) Cluster: Use Terraform script provide in this repo to create an AKS cluster.

 :warning: These architectures are offered without any warranty or support and are not officially endorsed by Microsoft.
 They are intended for testing and experimentation purposes only.
 Users are encouraged to use, fork, and customize them as they see fit.